Characters: Mortal Kombat: Deception

 - Stance System: Had Shinto Ryu and Leopard in his debut.
 Both are replaced by Goju Ryu for the final battle.

-- Token Minority: Replaced Jax as the sole black male Kombatant on the roster for Deception.
+- Token Minority: Replaced Jax as the sole black male Kombatant on the roster for Deception (though Jax returned as a playable character in the Unchained Updated Re-release for PSP).
 Also, he's the only black Seidan to be seen in the series to date.

 - Walking Shirtless Scene: His alt.